guru-arnesh/COVID-Data-Insight-Project/README.md

+Welcome to my data analysis portfolio project!
 This repository contains SQL queries designed for data exploration and analysis.
-These queries are intended to help users understand and derive insights from specific datasets.
+These queries are crafted to derive insights and perform analysis on various datasets.